Batch predictions

 • Flexible options for intake and output.

-• Stream local files and start scoring while still uploading - while simultaneously downloading the results.
+• Stream local files and start scoring while still uploading and simultaneously downloading the results.

 • Score large datasets from and to S3.